matthewreed26/blog-usa/posts/practice-in-the-digital-age.md

 tags:
   - Software Craftsmanship
 date: 2021-05-05T00:00:00.000Z
-title: 'Physical Practice in the Digital Age'
+title: 'A Call to Practice and Craftsmanship in the Digital Age'
 image:
 ---